AlfredoDGallardo/AlfredoDGallardo/README.md

 I'm a data-driven Business Process Analyst with a passion for turning raw data into actionable insights.
 I specialize in reporting, automation, and process optimization using tools like Excel, Power BI, and Salesforce.

-This GitHub profile serves as my portfolio, showcasing real-world reporting projects I've created in roles related to education, operations, and compliance.
-Whether it’s tracking student mileage to clinical sites or analyzing enrollment trends by state, I use data to support better decision-making and operational efficiency.
+This GitHub portfolio showcases practical examples of my work—from data visualizations and reporting tools to process documentation and automation projects.
+Whether optimizing workflows or building dashboards, I bring clarity and structure to complex business challenges.

 <h2>🤳 Connect with Me